 Days 3-13 - enter the region

-We trek into the region, initially in a not too cold area but then head high with a sound acclimatization plan.
-The area is stunning, magical trekking, and there will be no other trekkers on the trail.
+We trek into the region, initially through a not too cold area but then head high with a sound acclimatization plan.
+The area is magical trekking and there will be no other trekkers on the trail.

 Days 21-27 - exit the region